rajith19/rajith19/README.md

 ## 🎉 Fun Facts

-- I have a passion for exploring drone technology and PC gaming.
+- I have a passion for exploring drone and PC gaming.
 - Always looking for innovative solutions to deliver the best user experiences.

 ---